SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/testing-debugging.md

 class HumanReviewGuidelines:
     REVIEW_CHECKLIST = {
         'architecture': [
-            'Does the component follow SuperGemini patterns?',
+            'Does the component follow SuperCodex patterns?',
             'Is the component properly integrated with the registry?', 'Are dependencies clearly defined and minimal?',
             'Does it follow the single responsibility principle?'